-The Asian Infrastructure Investment Bank (AIIB) strives to operate in accordance with the highest standards of transparency and accountability.
-To that end, AIIB undertakes to adhere to the rule of law in its organization, operations and management.
-This means that AIIB is to be governed within a well-established external and internal legal framework, that proper legal regulatory mechanisms are put in place to ensure its activities strictly follow this framework, and that it may be held to account for adverse consequences in case of contravention or violation of those legal norms.
+The Asian Infrastructure Investment Bank (AIIB or the Bank) strives to operate in accordance with the highest standards of transparency and accountability.
+To that end, AIIB undertakes to adhere to the rule of law in its organization, operations, and management.
+This means that AIIB is to be governed within a well-defined external and internal legal framework, that proper legal regulatory mechanisms are put in place to ensure its activities strictly follow this framework, and that it may be held to account for adverse consequences in case of contravention or violation of those legal norms.

 Unlike its sovereign Members, AIIB does not possess general competence.
 In other words, it may only exercise those powers expressly or impliedly bestowed upon it by the Articles of Agreement.
-In the furtherance of AIIB’s mandate, internal legislation is issued by the governing bodies of AIIB, deriving its effect from the Articles of Agreement.
-The resulting organization and effect of such legislation is established by AIIB’s Internal Legal Framework.
+In the furtherance of AIIB’s mandate, internal rules are issued by the competent governing bodies of AIIB, as provided in the Articles of Agreement.
+The resulting organization and effect of such rules are established by AIIB’s Internal Legal Framework.

 To establish principles and ethical standards for Officials on the Board of Directors in relation to their status and responsibilities in the Bank, the Board of Governors has adopted a Code of Conduct for Board Officials, which supplements the Articles of Agreement and the By-Laws of the Bank.
 The Board of Governors has also adopted a Code of Conduct for Bank Personnel, to set out the guidelines and ethical standards for the conduct of Bank Personnel.